-Credit card applications are done almost entirely online these days and many applications can be completed right from your mobile phone.
+Credit card applications are done almost entirely online these days, and many applications can be completed right from your mobile phone.
 They are relatively easy to fill out, although they can be a little tedious.
 If you’re applying for a credit card online, make sure that you never do so on a public computer, public network, or any website that does not appear to be secure.
 This is extremely important because your credit card application is going to collect a lot of your personal information, and you don’t want that getting in the wrong hands.

-You will need to fill out your name, address, date of birth, social security number, employment information, income information, and banking details.
+You will need to fill out your name, address, date of birth, Social Security number, employment information, income information, and banking details.
 As you go through the application, make sure that you’re reading everything carefully and not just blindly checking boxes to make it go faster.
 You are filling out a binding contract that you will be required to adhere to once you’re approved.
 Any false information has the potential for legal trouble down the line.
 Once you’ve completed the form, you will submit it.

 The credit issuer will then go through the process of reviewing your application.
-They will confirm your details and then they will check your credit report.
-There are three major credit bureaus and those are Experian, Equifax, and TransUnion.
+They will confirm your details and then check your credit report.
+There are three major credit bureaus — Experian, Equifax, and TransUnion.
 The lender will request your credit report from one of these bureaus.
-This is something that is called a hard inquiry on your credit, which is when a lender obtains your credit report to evaluate your potential as a borrower.
-These will show up on your credit report.
+This is something that is called a “hard inquiry” on your credit, which is when a lender obtains your credit report to evaluate your potential as a borrower.
+These inquiries will show up on your credit report.

 Most credit card applications provide results instantly online as well.
 If you are approved, you will move on to the next phase of getting fully registered and set up.
-If you are denied, you will receive an immediate notice that you have been denied and then will receive a formal explanation for that denial in the mail over the next few days.
+If you are denied, you will receive an immediate notice that you have been denied.
+You will then receive a formal explanation for that denial in the mail within a few days.

-The decision to approve or deny you is based primarily on whether or not they believe that you will be able to afford to pay them back and how you’ve treated your credit in the past.
+The decision to approve or deny your application is based primarily on whether or not they believe that you will be able to afford to pay them back and how you’ve treated your credit in the past.
 The credit report will have information that lists all of your open loans and credit cards, your payment history, credit accounts that you have closed, any loans or bills that have been turned over to a collections agency, all of the hard inquiries that have been done, all of your employer information, and more.
 Public records, any joint accounts, past addresses, and other names you may have used are also included.